EU - Country Commercial Guide

 Transferring Personal Data Outside of the European Union

 The GDPR not only provides for the free flow of personal data within the European Union but also for its protection when it leaves the region’s borders.
-The Regulation sets out obligations on data controllers (those in charge of deciding what personal data is collected and how or why it is processed), on data processors (those who act on behalf of the controller) and gives rights to data subjects (as mentioned, the individuals to whom the data relates).
-These rules were designed to provide a high level of privacy protection for personal data and were complemented by measures to ensure that the protection is maintained when data leaves the region, and whether it is transferred to controllers, processors, or to third parties (e.g., subcontractors).
-In addition, restrictions on transfers of personal data outside of the European Union specify that such data could only be exported if “adequate protection” is provided.
+The Regulation sets out obligations on data controllers (those in charge of deciding what personal data is collected and how or why it is processed) and on data processors (those who act on behalf of the controller) and gives rights to data subjects (as mentioned, the individuals to whom the data relates).
+These rules were designed to provide a high level of privacy protection for personal data and were complemented by measures to ensure that the protection is maintained when data leaves the region, and whether it is transferred to controllers, processors, or third parties (e.g., subcontractors).
+In addition, restrictions on transfers of personal data outside of the European Union specify that such data can only be exported if “adequate protection” is provided.